facebookresearch/corefnmn/README.md

 This creates a folder `data/` within which another folder `visdial_v0.9` will be created.
 All our preprocessing steps will operate on files in this folder.

-B. The second phase is to run the Stanford Parser to acquire program supervision for questions and captions.
-Follow the steps below.
+**Phase B:** The second phase runs the [Stanford Parser][9] to acquire weak program supervision for questions and captions.
+Follow the steps below:

 1. Download the Stanford parser [here][9].
 2. Next, copy the file `scripts/run_parser.sh` to the same folder as the